raj-koshta/useParams-hook-in-react/README.md

 💡 Why This Matters:
   Understanding and using useParams allows for more interactive and dynamic routing in React apps.
 It makes it easy to create personalized and context-sensitive content for users without needing to reload pages.
 It’s an essential skill for building modern web apps!

-💻 Check out my GitHub to see the full code and how I’ve implemented dynamic routing with useParams: 🔗 GitHub Repository

 If you’ve used useParams or have any tips on routing in React, feel free to share—I’d love to hear from you!

 Here’s to another day of growth and learning! 💻🙌